Table of Contents

 Crypto-commodities are defined as

-Described by the proposed draft as “representations of United States currency or synthetic derivatives resting on a blockchain or decentralized cryptographic ledger”, the “Crypto-currency” definition also includes:
+Described by the proposed draft as “representations of United States currency or synthetic derivatives resting on a blockchain or decentralized cryptographic ledger”, the “crypto-currency” definition seemingly now refers to USD stablecoins such as Tether (USDT), Gemini Dollar (GUSD), True USD (TUSD) and other qualifying stable assets.
+Specifically, it includes:

 - Reserve-backed digital assets that are completely collateralized in a corresponding bank account, backed by real-world assets in a 1:1 ratio.